 - Zelda series has one in almost every game, usually based on a musical item that is often the central mystical artifact of the game:

-- In the original The Legend of Zelda, use of the "magic whistle" item would transport Link via friendly tornado to the entrance of a random dungeon.
+- In The Legend of Zelda I, use of the "magic whistle" item would transport Link via friendly tornado to the entrance of a random dungeon.
 Blowing it repeatedly would allow you to get to your destination, or at least closer.
 Also there was a power bracelet available earlier which allowed Link to go between 4 different hidden doors around the overworld.

 - In The Legend of Zelda: A Link to the Past, using the Flute-Playing Boy's instrument allowed Link to summon a bird, which could carry you to one of the eight preset locations in the overworld, one of which is the otherwise-inaccessable warp to the Dark World's sixth dungeon .
 Even before this is acquired, once Link purchases the flippers from the King Zora, he can use the whirlpool vortices scattered throughout Hyrule's waterways as a rapid transport system.
 These were limited, however, in that any given vortex will only take you to one other vortex, with no way to choose and no randomizing.